van001/lesscode-fp/README.md

 $ indicates composition, and E denotes concurrency.

 ```
-// apply max, min concurrently to the list os 2 numbers
+// apply max, min concurrently to the list of two numbers
 $E(sum(3), sum(2))([1,2,4]).then(Print) // [ 3, 4, 6, 4, 5, 7 ]

 // make 2 Http call concurrently and return the result as a List